 Comments: This recommendation is appropriately assigned to the New gTLD Subsequent Procedures PDP WG.
 In informal comments, the WG requested clarification about whether this recommendation would prevent the inclusion of voluntary PICs after application submission.
 On the 10 April WG call, members of the CCT-RT clarified that the intent of the recommendation is to ensure that in the next round, enough time is provided for all members of the community to consider PICs while contemplating any other actions.
 The WG appreciates any additional clarification on this point that the CCT-RT is able to provide.

 In addition, this recommendation also presumes that PICs will be applicable for applications for gTLDs on a going forward basis.
 The Working Group is still in discussions on the concept of PICs and their applicability for subsequent procedures.
 Rather than using terminology from the initial round when making future recommendation, perhaps the CCT-RT could consider rewording this recommendation such that it has applicability moving forward regardless of what terminology is used.
 For example, this recommendation can be reworded as, “All voluntary commitments made by an applicant should be submitted during the application process such that there is sufficient opportunity for community review and time to meet the deadlines for community and limited public interest objections.

+The Working Group is considering whether commitments can be modified at the time of applications or as a result of GAC advice.
+How would this fit with the CCT-RT recommendations?

 Recommendation 43

 To: New gTLD Subsequent Procedures PDP WG Recommendation: Set objectives for applications from the Global South.
 The Subsequent Procedures Working Group needs to establish clear measurable goals for the Global South in terms of number of applications and even number of delegated strings.
 This effort should include a definition of the “Global South.”
 Prerequisite or Priority Level: Prerequisite – objectives must be set.